mcginnisa/UAV-Land-Recharge/readme.md

 gunzip --stdout -v /media/main/Windows/Users/main/Desktop/apibackup3.img.gz | sudo dd bs=4M of=/dev/sdc
 ```

+(if the above SD card image does not work for you, you can burn [ubuntu mate](https://ubuntu-mate.org/) to an SD card, and run [ARAV-Setup.sh](https://github.com/mcginnisa/UAV-Land-Recharge/blob/master/ARAV-Setup.sh) as an alternative option)

 Insert SD card into RasPi and connect it to power

 Connect RasPi to your linux PC with the ethernet cable, [establish a network between the two](https://askubuntu.com/questions/996963/connecting-pc-and-raspberrypi-using-lan-cable)